irfandeen/tp/docs/UserGuide.md

 `find applied`

+### Exit from the application
+Exits from LogJob.

+* No flags given
+* No preamble given

+Example usage:

+`exit`

 ## FAQ

 **Q**: How do I transfer my data to another computer?

 **A**: You can simply move over data.txt to the same directory as LogJob.jar anywhere, and LogJob will be synchronised!

+**Q**: How do I save my data?

+**A**: No need to manually save your data!
+LogJob will automatically save your data to your computer whenever you exit the application.

 ## Command Summary